 In view of Lemma~\ref{lem-queue-stability}, to show \eqref{75} it is enough to show that for any $\psi\in\calC_c(\Rd)$, we have

 where

 Since $\tilde{\mu}^n\to \tilde{\mu}$ and $|\tilde{r}(x, u^n(x))-\tilde{r}(x, u_\eps(x))|\to 0$, as $n\to\infty$, uniformly on compacts, \eqref{80} follows. \end{proof}

-We conclude the article with two important remarks. \begin{remark} It is evident from the arguments that one can replace $r(\Hat{Q}^n)$ by $r(\Hat{Q}^n)+ h(\Hat{Z}^n)$ for some convex function $h:\M\to\R_+$ that is locally Lipschitz and lies in $\calC_{\rm pol}(\Rd)$.
+We conclude the article with two important remarks. \begin{remark} It is evident from the arguments that one can replace $r(\Hat{Q}^n)$ by $r(\Hat{Q}^n)+ h(\Hat{Z}^n)$ for some convex function $h:\M\to\R_+$ that lies in $\calC_{\rm pol}(\Rd)$.
 Since $Z^n$ contains information about the idle times and the customers in service, one may want to minimize the cumulative idle time by associating such cost.
-For instance, if the service rate $\mu^n_{ij}$, the rate at which class-$i$ customers are served at station $j$, is very small then it is logical to add a cost of type $h(\Hat{Z}^n)$ with a high payoff associated to $Z^n_{ij}$. \end{remark}
+For instance, if the service rate $\mu^n_{ij}$ (the rate at which class-$i$ customers are served at station $j$) is very small then it is logical to add a cost of type $h(\Hat{Z}^n)$ with a high payoff associated to $Z^n_{ij}$. \end{remark}

-\begin{remark} One might also put additional constrains on the customers so that certain class of customers do not get served by some stations.
-The arguments still go through in that case.
-Under such constrain we have $i\nrightarrow j$ holds for some $i, j$ with $i\neq j$.
-The only change one has to make is to restrict the corresponding entries of the matrices in $\M$ to $0$ whenever $i\nrightarrow j$ for $i\neq j$. \end{remark}
+\begin{remark} One might also put additional constrains on the service mechanism so that certain class of customers do not get served by some pools.
+The arguments of this article still go through in that case.
+Note that under such constrains we have $i\nrightarrow j$ for some $i, j$ with $i\neq j$.
+The only required change in such case is to restrict the corresponding entries of the matrices in $\M$ to $0$ whenever $i\nrightarrow j$ for $i\neq j$. \end{remark}